nextml-code/kmm/docs/source/index.rst

-Welcome to kw6's documentation!
+Welcome to kmm's documentation!
 ===============================

-Minimalistic library for reading files in the kw6 file format.
+Minimalistic library for reading files in the kmm file format.

 Install
 =======